 - The sampling period, 30 days or 14 days, or extended periods of three months.
 We advise our clients to change their buckets on a 14-day cycle, especially in areas where the fallout dust levels are close to or above the action level.
-This provides for a more robust monitoring programme as 26 data points are obtained over a year.
-As the monitoring is continuous it is possible to estimate the 30 day averages by using a combination of the 14 day averages obtained.
-The 14 day cycles also allow for easier detection of fallout dust sources because results cover a shorter period.
+This provides for a more robust monitoring program as 26 data points are obtained over a year.
+As the monitoring is continuous it is possible to estimate the 30-day averages by using a combination of the 14-day averages obtained.
+The 14-day cycles also allow for easier detection of fallout dust sources because results cover a shorter period.

 - Terminal settling velocity impacts of the ASTM single bucket fallout dust monitoring unit and how this compares to the single bucket DustWatch unit.
 Terminal settling velocities can be calculated here – http://www.dustwatch.com/fallout/dustwatch/settling_rate.htm.
 To visualise how dust particles move in the air is not easy and many factors need to be considered such as temperature, humidity, turbulence, wind speed, wind direction at different heights from the ground, topography, and the type of dust being emitted in the area.
 The terminal settling velocity of a 16micron particle assuming it is spherical is about 2 cm/s.

 - Discussion regarding the units, g/m2/day and mg/m2/day.
 To convert the units from g/m2/day to mg/m2/day is to multiply by 1000.
-The legislation requires a measurement to be averaged over a 30 day period and then compared to the action levels.
-Fallout dust monitoring is one of the few monitoring programmes that yields results all year round with the exception of a few minutes during each bucket change.
+The legislation requires measurement to be averaged over a 30-day period and then compared to the action levels.
+Fallout dust monitoring is one of the few monitoring programs that yield results all year round with the exception of a few minutes during each bucket change.

 - An article in Creamer’s Engineering News, “New dust-monitoring technology developed”, was published in November 2002.